A Coq Mechanization of JavaScript Regular Expression Semantics: Introduction

 We start by giving a presentation of JavaScript regexes, their semantics, and related work formalizing them in \cref{sec:ecma}.
-We then describe our mechanization in \cref{sec:mechanization}, highlighting the translation challenges that arise and the encoding techniques that make a shallow embedding possible and scalable (an error monad for failing operations of the specification, zipper contexts for non-local operations, and a proven-correct fuel encoding for general recursion).
+We then describe our mechanization in \cref{sec:mechanization}, highlighting the translation challenges that arise and the encoding techniques that make a shallow embedding possible and scalable (an error monad for failing operations of the specification, zipper contexts for nonlocal operations, and a proven-correct fuel encoding for general recursion).
 In \cref{sec:proofs}, we conjecture and formally verify a fundamental invariant of the ECMAScript regex specification, and we use it to prove that the specification always terminates and cannot fail.
-Then in \cref{sec:strictly_nullable}, we present the formal verification of a regex transformation performed in Irregexp.
+Then, in \cref{sec:strictly_nullable}, we present the formal verification of a regex transformation performed in Irregexp.
 Finally, in \cref{sec:evaluation}, we present evidence that our mechanization is indeed executable, proven-safe, faithful, and future-proof.
-Specifically, we explain how to use extraction to generate an executable OCaml engine, we show that this engine can execute the Test262 official ECMAScript compliance test suite, and we evaluate on an example the effort required to extend our mechanization to support a new feature.
+Specifically, we explain how to use extraction to generate two executable engines, one in OCaml and one in JavaScript.
+We show that the JavaScript engine can execute the Test262 official ECMAScript compliance test suite, and we evaluate on one example the effort required to extend our mechanization to support a new regex feature.